 You Will Make Mistakes – Never Make Excuses

 Nobody is perfect and this is especially valid for referees.
 Sometimes the angle from which they view the game can be different from the one which is best to call a certain situation thanks to a bad position.
 Split second decisions taken under pressure can be awfully wrong but this is just a part of the game and the job.
 No referee is perfect and that cannot be expected even from the NBA officials.
 Sometimes you will call the wrong call but don’t try to justify it by making it up to either of the teams later on.

 There is just one last tip I want to give you, which it seems that nobody else does…

 You are just as active (sometimes even more) than most players so you should take your time to warm up properly before a game.
 After the game is over and your job is done take your time to properly stretch.
 Your body isn’t something you can eventually change so take good care of it.
 An injury in this line of business can not only sideline you but take away your source of income so treat this issue with great caution.

-Want to know which are the best portable basketball hoops of 2018?
+Want to know which are the best portable basketball hoops for your driveway?
 Check out this full Buyer’s Guide.

 How Do You Become A Referee?

 In theory, all it takes for you to become a referee is a certification corresponding to the level of basketball you will want to officiate: